 - Stakeholder engagement.
 IAM should never be seen narrowly as a security challenge.
 Visualizing the process as enterprise-wide, considering the needs of different users and departments is essential.
 Communication is also important.
 Ensure the project's goals are communicated to all key stakeholders and made clear across the organization.

 - Procurement.
-Sourcing incorrect technology can hinder an IAM project at the beginning.
+Incorrect technology sourcing can hinder the implementation of IAM best practices at the beginning.
 While it is necessary to rely on the technical expertise of security teams, procurement decisions should take a broader perspective.
-Integrate expert advice as required, but assess the needs of the business and compare different products before making any decisions.
+Integrate expert advice as required, but assess the business's needs and compare different products before making any decisions.

 - Scale and strategy.
 IAM systems can fail over time, especially when unexpected changes happen.
 Access management systems must grow with the company and work well with third-party contractors.
 Also, they should be flexible to work with new technology and not be too rigid.